mapleshadow/p2pool-drk/README.md

 -------------------------
 * https://github.com/hardcpp/P2PoolExtendedFrontEnd

-Notes for Litecoin:
+Notes for Vertcoin:
 =========================
 Requirements:
 -------------------------
-In order to run P2Pool with the Litecoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Litecoin uses for hashes.
+In order to run P2Pool with the Vertcoin network, you would need to build and install the vtc_scrypt module that includes the scrypt proof of work code that Vertcoin uses for hashes.

 Linux:

-    cd litecoin_scrypt
+    cd py_modules/vertcoin_scrypt
     sudo python setup.py install

 Windows (mingw):